What are the use class changes?

 All sounds great!
 Is there anywhere I can learn more about the changes?

-And if you’ve got any questions about a specific feature, you can always hop onto the in-app live chat and talk to one of the team.
+If you’ve got any questions about a specific feature, you can always hop onto the in-app live chat and talk to one of the team.